Andrew-Jones657/andrew-jones657.github.io/Columbia_Remote.md

 <h3> Discussion and Some Final Thoughts </h3> <br>

+<p> Generally, the land classification algorithm performed well at identifying areas that developed since 2000.
+These were clearly delineated in the Leaflet web map.  </p>

 <p> There remains the question of whether the land use classification in this project could be considered of good quality.
 Olson (2008) contends that while modern users are comfortable with an 80% overall accuracy rate in classified imagery, the traditional standard has been an 85% overall accuracy rate.
 Both confusion matrices revealed an accuracy rate of around 83%, which indicates that, while the models were good in identifying new urban growth, a further refinement of training data might assist in removing false hits and better capturing urban areas.  </p> <br>

 <p> As with all projects on this site, further mapping and graphical enhancements may be periodically added.  </p>